 - Create an account on the Kindle Direct Publishing (KDP) page, if you already have a kindle account this is quick, but you do need to upload some bank details for all those mega-dollars you are obviously going to rake in. (trying to keep a straight face writing this bit!)
 Then upload and publish your book.
 Ta-Da!
 70% of the eBook market can now buy your book.

-- If you want to also include the other 30% (Apple, Smashwords, Barnes and Noble, etc.) then the easiest way I found was to create an account on Draft2Digital.
+- If you want to also include the other 30% (Apple, Kobo, Smashwords, Barnes and Noble, etc.) then the easiest way I found was to create an account on Draft2Digital.
 They are an aggregator and will publish it everywhere including Amazon.
 Their service costs nothing but they take 10% of your royalties.
 (10% of nothing is still nothing!).
 The only gotcha I could see with these guys was that you cannot enroll in the Amazon Kindle unlimited or Prime, but if you do this then you cannot release your book on the other platforms anyway.
 The DOCX to ePub converter in Draft2Digital is also pretty good and its output file can be downloaded and used as the source for your Kindle KDP book.

-Note that eBooks are only around 10% of the book market so making the next step to printed book is a good idea and again there is no cost, they just print on demand and take the printing cost out of the sale price, I will do another few editing passes before I go this option as the book might make good Christmas present when I’m much older!
+Note that eBooks are only around 10% of the book market so making the next step to printed book is a good idea and again there is no cost, they just print on demand and take the printing cost out of the sale price, I will do another few editing passes before I go this option as the book might make good Christmas present when I’m older!

 Optional also, (but cool!) add publisher to the list of services your business offers.
 It’s only a few changes to your web site and voila you are a publisher; makes you look bigger and more professional!